gyao1487/module-1-challenge-code-refactor/README.md

 ## Description

-The goal of this project is to learn what it means to refactor code, to implement concepts around HTML and CSS that have been learned this past week in a practical/hands-on way, and also to understand accessibility standards for web development.
+The goal of this project is to improve on the original homepage for Horiseon Social Solution Services, especially the accessibility features and semantic structure.
+The secondary goal was to learn what it means to refactor code, to implement concepts around HTML and CSS that have been learned this past week in a practical/hands-on way, and also to understand accessibility standards for web development.

 The codebase is refactored to improve not only accessibility, but long-term sustainability as well.
 The webpage functions as the original does, with some improvements in CSS and HTML structure.